Mine roller: History

 Experimental detachments of PT-34 mine roller tanks were formed in May 1942, and saw action at Voronezh in August.
 The first Independent Engineer Tank Regiment with eighteen mine rollers was fielded in October 1943.
 At least five regiments were formed during the war.

 The PT-34's huge roller fork was semi-permanently mounted on a T-34 or T-34-85 tank.
 The rollers were usually removed for travel, and only installed for mine clearing operations.
 Adaptations for later tanks consisted of two lighter arms.
 The Mugalev system was adopted by U.S. and Israeli forces in the 1980s.

-During WWII, the Germans created the experimental Raumer S 4-wheeled armoured mine clearance vehicle, built by Krupp.
-Weighing 130 tons, the prototype was captured by the Americans at the end of the war.

-The British developed the Anti Mine Roller Attachment (AMRA) for their Matilda II, Valentine, and Crusader tanks in the desert.
-The rollers only covered the width of each track rather than clearing a tank-width path for subsequent vehicles and troops.
-To these were added a Churchill tank with the evocatively named "Canadian Indestructible Roller Device" (CIRD).
-The British used mine rollers to detect the presence of minefields and then used mine flails for the clearance.
+The Germans worked on several designs mounted on different tanks, but none ever entered service before the end of WWII.
+As early as of 1939, they worked on a radio-controlled miniature tank with a set of toothed rollers mounted behind it.
+While prototypes were tested, development took a different turn and it ended up becoming the Goliath tracked mine.
+Another German prototype was the Räumer S: a 130 tonne articulated vehicle with two pairs of 2.7 m diameter roller wheels, each one powered by a Maybach engine to cover as much ground as possible.
+Heavily armoured, it was impervious to any anti-tank mine, but it was too heavy to cross most bridges.
+The prototype was captured by the Allies at a Krupp testing ground at the end of the war.